Jonas Arweiler: Utrecht

 On 23 May 2018, Arweiler signed a two-year contract with Eredivisie club FC Utrecht, including an option for another two years.
 He was set to join the reserve team, Jong FC Utrecht.
 At Jong Utrecht, he made his professional debut in the Eerste Divisie on 17 August 2018 against the Go Ahead Eagles, starting in the 5–0 defeat.
 In the 2018–19 season, he made a total of 29 appearances in the second tier, in which he scored five goals.

 Arweiler made his debut in the Eredivisie on 23 February 2020 when he came on as a substitute for Jean-Christophe Bahebeck in the 74th minute against FC Twente.
 Only twelve minutes after coming off the bench, he scored his first goal in the top division to secure a 2–1 win.
 Until the season was cancelled due to the COVID-19 pandemic in the Netherlands in the 2019–20 season, he made three appearances in the Eredivisie and 26 in the Eerste Divisie for Jong Utrecht, where he scored ten goals.

 On 24 August 2020, Arweiler was sent on a one-season loan to Eredivisie rivals ADO Den Haag.
 For ADO he made 25 appearances in the Eredivisie, as the club suffered relegation to the second tier.

 Almere City

 Ahead of the 2021–22 season, Arweiler did not return to Utrecht, but moved permanently to second division club Almere City on a three-year deal.
 In Almere he made 32 league appearances and scored 10 goals.

 Austria Klagenfurt

 After four seasons in the Netherlands, Arweiler joined Austrian Bundesliga club Austria Klagenfurt on 9 July 2022, signing a two-year contract.

+Verl

+On 30 July 2024, Arweiler signed with SC Verl in 3.
+Liga.